-Here are the logs of our return voyage from the Black Sea with the S/Y Thetis.
+This web page contains the logs of S/Y Thetis’ the fourth leg to the Black Sea.
+The 8 day leg covers our return voyage from the Black Sea with the S/Y Thetis.
 We left Samsun and sailed much more slowly than our outgoing leg back to Istanbul, hugging the coast and with frequent stops along the way.
 We stopped at Yakakent, Hamsilos Cove, Inebolu, Cide, Amasra, Eregli, Kefken Adasi, Poyraz, Tarabya, and Bebek.
 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 Thursday August 5, 1999, Day 24